Vilina Vlas: The camp

-In 1992 the concentration and rape camp at the Vilina Vlas hotel was one of the Višegrad area's main detention facilities.
+In 1992 the concentration camp at the Vilina Vlas hotel was one of the Višegrad area's main detention facilities.
 It was established by the Uzice Corps at the end of April 1992 and played a significant role in the ethnic cleansing of the area's non-Serb population.
 The hotel served as a camp "brothel".
 Bosniak women and girls, including many not yet 14 years old, were brought to the camp by police officers and members of the paramilitary groups the White Eagles and Arkan's and Vojislav Šešelj's men.